 Question: "What does it mean to 'spare the rod, spoil the child'?"

-Answer: The phrase “spare the rod, spoil the child” comes from Proverbs 13:24, “He who spares the rod hates his son, but he who loves him is careful to discipline him.”
+Answer: The phrase “spare the rod, spoil the child” is a modern-day proverb that means if a parent refuses to discipline an unruly child, that child will grow accustomed to getting his own way.
+He will become, in the common vernacular, a spoiled brat.
+The saying comes from Proverbs 13:24, “He who spares the rod hates his son, but he who loves him is careful to discipline him.”
 The Lord uses discipline to reveal our sin to us.
 This is also how parents reveal the truth of our need for a Savior to their children.
 When a child does not feel the consequence of his sin, he will not understand that sin requires punishment.
 The Lord provides a way to salvation and forgiveness through Jesus, but that means little to those who do not see their sin.

 Furthermore, correction shows us that we are not above reproach and that we are accountable for our actions.
 Our natural pride blinds us to our need for a Savior, and discipline reveals the truth of our wretchedness (Revelation 3:17).
-Since salvation is the most important choice the child will ever make, it is imperative that parents are leading them to Christ, and discipline is critical to this process.
+Since salvation is the most important choice the child will ever make, it is imperative that parents are leading him to Christ, and discipline is critical to this process.
 Proverbs 23:13 says, “Do not withhold discipline from a child; if you punish him with the rod, he will not die.”
-In the context of verse 13-14, “die” means spiritual death of hell.
+In the context of verses 13–14, die means “experience spiritual death in hell.”
 Children who respect authority and feel sorrow for their sin are much more likely to ask Jesus to forgive them and be saved.

 God instructs parents to parent their children the way He parents His children.
 Hebrews 12:5–11 tells us that God disciplines those whom He loves to perfect their righteousness.
 God only disciplines His own, which proves that Christians are His beloved children.
 Notice that David says that the Lord’s rod comforts him in his time of trouble (Psalm 23:4).